-Precast concrete fences and walls work so well at reducing noise pollution that some cities line major roads and interstates that run through residential areas with them to reduce the noise pollution for the people living along the roads or highways.
+Precast concrete sound walls and fences and walls work so well at reducing or blocking noise pollution that some cities line major roads and interstates that run through residential areas with them to reduce noise pollution for the people living along the roads or highways.

 The good news is you can incorporate this same sound blocking technique right at home for added noise protection.
 Many people are using precast concrete walls to create a sound barrier around their home so they can better enjoy their time spent at home.

-An effective sound barrier wall needs to have no gaps or holes.
+Effective sound barrier walls or fencing needs to have no gaps or holes.
 Sound waves act like water and will flow through any holes or gaps.
-For the wall to completely block the sound of car tires, the wall needs to go all the way to the ground with no gap at the bottom of the wall.
+For noise barrier walls to completely block the sound of car tires, the wall needs to go all the way to the ground with no gap at the bottom of the wall.

 Generally, if you can see the noise source, you can hear it.
-Walls should be tall enough to block sound.
-Even with a solid wall, elevated areas like decks or balconies might not be safe from excessive sound.
+Noise barriers should be tall enough to block sound.
+Even with a solid wall systems, elevated areas like decks or balconies might not be safe from excessive sound.
 Greenery does very little to block noise, and you would need at least 50 feet deep vegetation to drop the sound to acceptable levels.

-How to Block Out Even More Sound by Improving Your Precast Concrete Fence
+How to Block Out Even More Sound by Improving Your Precast Concrete Wall Systems

 Precast concrete walls are a great way to block out sounds, whether you want to install it around your business or your home.
 However, there are ways that you can up the ante and block out even more sound with your precast concrete fence or wall.